manyasiingh/Story_Maker/README.md

 ☁️ Deployment

-This application is designed to be easily deployed on Streamlit Cloud.
+This application is optimized for deployment on Streamlit Cloud.

-For deployment, replace the local .env file with a Streamlit-compatible secrets.toml file in a .streamlit folder and add your key:
+For deployment, you must configure your secret key directly in the Streamlit Cloud dashboard or use a secrets.toml file within a .streamlit folder:

 # .streamlit/secrets.toml
 GEMINI_API_KEY = "YOUR_API_KEY_HERE"